harirathod/image-manipulator/README.md

   - Convert images to greyscale and sepia
   - Display images in windows
   - Save images to file
-  - SOON: Convert images to ASCII
+  - _SOON: Convert images to ASCII art_

 ## Technologies Used
 - Python3